Hana Ola Healthcare Careers Scholarship

 Mallory Go, Brown University

-Mallory Go is planning to complete a PhD in epidemiology after fulfilling her Five Year Undergraduate/MPH with her master’s thesis focused on the variation of outcomes and
+Mallory Go is planning to complete a PhD in epidemiology after fulfilling her Five Year Undergraduate/MPH with her master's thesis focused on the variation of outcomes and healthcare service utilization among neonates.
+Mallory is looking to continue her research on health disparities among API and NHPI populations.
+Her exposure to the health disparities of her community has motivated her to address mechanisms, such as aggregated data, that underlie and contribute to health inequities that impact adverse neonatal health outcomes.

 Clara Merkel, Grand Canyon University

 Clara Merkel is currently pursuing nursing in order to achieve her long term goal of returning to Molokai and contribute to her community by delivering exemplary healthcare services.
 As she progresses in her nursing career, she aims to build confidence and expertise that will support her transition to becoming a Nurse Practitioner.
+Her aspiration reflects her desire to further elevate her role in healthcare delivery and showcases her passion to advocate for her community, ensuring they receive the highest standard of care possible while contributing meaningfully to healthcare provision on Molokai.

-Bobbi-Li Morris, Southeast Community College
+Bobbi-Li Morris, Southeast CC

-Bobbi’s ultimate career goal is to become a certified radiologic technician on Molokai and provide the highest level of patient care through efficient imaging procedures.
+Bobbi-Li Morris was Nā Pu'uwai's first scholarship recipient where she attended Southeast Community College's Radiologic Technology distance program and graduated with an Associates of Applied Science.
+Bobbi's ultimate career goal is to become a certified radiologic technician on Molokai and provide the highest level of patient care through efficient imaging procedures.
 She believes becoming a radiologic technician will help eliminate barriers of healthcare for the community facing outer island appointments and fill the need for local providers on the island.